-- 8.20 This property is located to the north of the application site and would have a separation of 15m at a 45 degree angle.
-Given the separation distance and the angled relationship, the impact of the development this neighbour would also be acceptable, in terms of loss of light, outlook, privacy or sense of overbearing.
-Moreover, the proposed end of terrace property would not feature any windows within its side elevation, overlooking the garden to 24 Fairhaven Avenue. - 8.21 As regards noise and disturbance, the proposed development would not result in undue noise, light or air pollution as a result of an increased number of occupants on the site.
+- 8.23 It is considered that given the separation distances that there would not be a significant impact on these dwellings in terms of loss of light, outlook, privacy or sense of overbearing.
+This is considered to be an acceptable relationship in a suburban setting such as this. - 8.24 As regards noise and disturbance, the proposed development would not result in undue noise, light or air pollution as a result of an increased number of occupants on the site.
 The increased number of units would increase the number of vehicle movements to and from the site, but this would not be significant and would not be overly harmful.